Iceland is a very safe country to travel to and is one of the safest countries in the world.

 Visiting any country by yourself or as a female traveller can pose certain risks, regardless of where you are in the world.
 However, as one of the world's most peaceful countries, Iceland poses little to no threats in terms of public safety.

 Travelling as a female in Iceland is considered very safe and as long as travellers stay alert, there shouldn't be any issues.
 Crime rates are low and the extent of unrest you might see in the country is protests against the government near the parliament on Austurvollur Square in Reykjavik.
-The main cities in Iceland are also considered fine to explore at night – busy nightlife may be a little intimidating for a solo female traveller, but streets and venues are full of people so there's always someone to call on should you need to.
+The main cities in Iceland are also considered fine to explore at night – busy nightlife may be a little intimidating for solo female travellers, but streets and venues are full of people so there's always someone to call on should you need to.
 If you ever do feel threatened in a bar or nightclub, approach the staff at the venue.

 Iceland is the ideal destination to take some time out on your own or in a small group, and many travellers embrace solo time in the country after an Intrepid adventure.
 There is safety in numbers, but after getting the low-down from a local leader and with new-found insight into the Icelandic way of life, you might like to continue your travels by yourself.
 If you do, ensure that someone knows where you are every day and you have the means to contact the local authorities or a loved one if you need to.
 That doesn't mean you can't get out in the depths of Iceland's nature, just have a contingency plan and keep in communication.